Housing and Development Board: 1990s to present

 In a bid to encourage younger people to continue living in older public housing estates, the HDB announced a large-scale upgrading scheme for those estates in 1989.
 Known as the Main Upgrading Programme, it attempted to improve these estates by adding new facilities to these estates, improved fittings in flats and varying the looks of the housing blocks in different precincts.
 In addition, the HDB initiated a redevelopment programme, the Selective En bloc Redevelopment Scheme (SERS) in 1995, in which selected housing blocks were razed and their residents compensated.
 SERS carried out renewal schemes in town centres in several older estates in the late 1990s.
 There have been a total of 81 SERS sites as of 2018.

 Along with the upgrading schemes, the HDB introduced several new housing schemes in the 1990s.
 These included the Design and Build and Design Plus schemes, with flats designed in collaboration with private architects and built to a higher standard than other flats, and executive condominiums, with amenities similar to private housing.
-Further schemes were introduced in the 2000s, such as Build-to-Order, in which construction of flats began only after applicants had applied for them, and the Design, Build and Sell Scheme, in which the flats were developed and sold by private developers.
+Further schemes were introduced in the 2000s, such as Build-to-Order (BTO), in which construction of flats began only after applicants had applied for them, and the Design, Build and Sell Scheme, in which the flats were developed and sold by private developers.

+In November 2007, HDB introduced the Sales of Balance scheme (SBF), a scheme to sell unsold flats from previous BTO launches, Selective En bloc Redevelopment Scheme (SERS) projects, and other sources on a yearly basis.
+It was to replace the Walk-in Selection (WIS) exercises which was held irregularly.
+From 2011, the scheme's frequency doubled to twice a year to meet buyers' demand for flats.